leonasihvonen/FULLSTACK/osa0/tehtävä4.md

     user->>browser: user writes text and presses the button activate browser
-    browser->>server: the infromation is forwarded to the server deactivate browser
+    browser->>server: the information is forwarded to the server deactivate browser
     activate server
     server->>browser: information is displayed to the browser deactivate server
-    user->>browser: user sees the updated note
+    browser->>user: note is displayed to the user
 ```